 He didn’t survive his first location (see that info below.)
 Too much success and too many tourists trampled his first neighborhood, prompting the Breck residents to request his new location.
 So, being a good Troll, he moved.

-Isak is easily found just to the southeast of downtown Breckenridge.
 You can get there through a variety of ways.
 Technically, there is no parking at the Troll, but we’ve always managed to park doing off-peak times.
 If you go doing peak times like on the weekend, you’ll to walk from the central parking downtown or take public transit (see below.)

-Transit to the Breckenridge Troll
+How to Take the Bus to the Breckenridge Troll

-To get to the Breckenridge troll by free transit, hop on the Breck Free Ride for an easy ride to the Trollstigen Trailhead.
-This is also a good way to see other places in Breck without having to worry about parking.
-If you must park, park at South/North Gondola Lots and F-Lot.
 During peak, the lots fill by 10:00am.
 For the best experience which also includes free parking, you’ll want to park in the Satellite Lot via I-70 and ride the Breck Free Ride into town.
 The Breck Free bus leaves from the Gondola regularly to see Isak.
 During off-peak times, you can park in the lot at the ice rink and walk the short distance to the Breckenridge troll trailhead.

-Walk to the Breckenridge Troll, Isak
+How to Walk to See the Breckenridge Troll, Isak

 If you’d rather walk or hike to the Breckenridge troll, you can do that, too.
 From the Welcome Center at 203 S Main St, head south toward Peak 9.
 Take a left at Boreas Pass.
 Pass Railroad Park.
 The Trollstigen Trailhead is in the southeast corner of the Stephen C West Ice Arena at the Illinois Gulch trailhead.
 Point your GPS to 189 Boreas Pass Rd, Breckenridge, CO 80424.
 Follow the Troll foot prints.